Ford works team (Australia): 1978-1999

 After 1978, Ford withdrew all development and involvement in Australian motor racing.
-Various drivers however stuck to Ford products, and the XD and XE Falcon's saw success in the 1981, 1982 and 1984 as well as the 1981 James Hardie 1000 with Dick Johnson at the wheel.
+Various drivers however stuck to Ford products, and the XD and XE Falcons saw success in the 1981, 1982 and 1984 as well as the 1981 James Hardie 1000 with Dick Johnson at the wheel.
 Johnson also told that he never really had official help from Ford until the early days of the Group 3A 5.0L touring cars (the forerunner of V8 Supercars) which began in late 1992, although like most top Ford drivers he received support from Ford's auto parts brand Motorcraft.
 He told that in the days of the XD and XE Falcons, the only help he got from Ford was them allowing him to walk a car down their production line telling what could be left off for its racing purposes.

 In order for the Falcon to still be eligible for racing though, a limited number of XD Falcon's were produced by Phase Autos, with aerodynamic improvements by Ford Australia designer Wayne Draper.
 Unfortunately when Draper made aerodynamic improvements on the XE model which included a small rear spoiler as well as a spoiler on the rear of the roof aimed at directing air down to the rear spoiler, they were largely derived by the touring car racers (especially Dick Johnson at the 1982 James Hardie 1000) as not having worked with Johnson claiming on live television during a Racecam talk on Channel 7 that they were as useful as an ashtray on a motorbike.
 It was later found that the real problem had been teams moving their suspension pickup points to be more inline with what they knew from the XD model and it was this and not Draper's aero improvements that was causing the newer Falcon's rear suspension to have far more travel than was desirable.
 However, by the time this was found to be the case, the larger ducktail type rear spoiler was already in widespread use on the big Ford's.

 It wasn't until 1999 that Ford supported a proper factory outfit, purchasing Glenn Seton's team and renaming it Ford Tickford Racing.
 Seton, the son of former Ford Works driver Barry Seton, had been receiving financial support from Ford since the 1996 season with his Falcon's major sponsor being Ford Credit.